-While it makes sense to use a paint brush for milk paint application when you’re working on small jobs, it’s typically time-consuming to use this technique for large surfaces like walls and kitchen cabinets and larger furniture like armoires.
-This leaves many do-it-yourselfers asking, “Can I spray milk paint to speed up the process?”
+While it makes sense to use a paint brush for milk paint application when you’re working on small jobs, it’s typically time-consuming to use this technique for large surfaces like walls and kitchen cabinets and larger furniture like armoires that needs more paint.
+This leaves many do-it-yourselfers asking, “Can I spray gun milk paint to speed up the process?”

 Benefits of Spray Painting With Milk Paints

-Advantages relative to spraying milk paint are smooth, even coverage with an airbrushed-like effect that helps prevent the appearance of bulky brush marks after a thick application.
+Advantages relative to spraying milk paint are smooth, even coverage with an airbrushed-like effect that helps prevent the appearance of bulky brush marks after thick paints application.
 Additionally, quick-drying times mean you can spray on more coats with shorter waiting periods, providing a professional look with excellent leveling.

 Watch Anne Of All Trades explore painting windsor chairs using Real Milk Paint and a sprayer!